 Another option is to change your mortgage term if lowering mortgage payments is more important for you than quickly paying off the loan.
-If you lengthen your mortgage term, for example, from a 15-year to a 30-year term, it will make each payment smaller.
+If you lengthen your mortgage term, it will make each payment smaller.

 A third option would be to eliminate mortgage insurance, which could potentially save several hundred dollars a month for you.
 To follow this option, you should first determine the type of insurance you have.

 FHA loans have MIP (mortgage insurance premiums), while conventional loans have PMI (private mortgage insurance).
 Once you have nearly 20 percent equity in your home, you will usually stop paying PMI.
 Stopping MIP payments will depend on what amount you had put down when you purchased the home and when you did the closing.

 With the right lender, a major decision such as mortgage refinance can get executed as sharply as possible.
 When choosing a lender for your refinance, you should ask questions about their:

 - Accessibility: Having someone available to address your questions and concerns.